wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 22 And the people of Columbia grieved only because it was not Cockburn the wicked , who had fallen for a man , whose name was O'Boyle , had offered five hundred pieces of silver for each of his ears.

-23 Nevertheless , the men of Columbia were not powerful enough to overcome the servants of the king. ; so they drew back into their entrenchments , and strong holds , that were upon the high places round about the city.
+23 Nevertheless , the men of Columbia were not powerful enough to overcome the servants of the king ; so they drew back into their entrenchments , and strong holds , that were upon the high places round about the city.

 24 And Rogers , and Findley , and Harris , and Stiles were among the captains of the strong holds ; and were all faithful men.